arkryonia/tourist-attractions/README.md

 4. Compatibility
 -------------------------------------------------------------------------------

-Nokia Asha software platform 1.0 and Series 40 6th Edition or newer touch phones.
+Nokia Asha software platform 1.0 or later and Series 40 6th Edition or newer touch phones.

 Tested to work on Nokia Asha 501, Nokia Asha 311, Nokia Asha 308,